vcooley/react-inbox-sdk/README.md

 ## Supported Views
-The following InboxSDK views are currently supported in the library, with the names of the exported values underneath:
+The following InboxSDK views are currently supported in the library, with the names of the related exported components and hooks underneath:
 - [x] InboxSDK
-- `InboxSDK`
+- `InboxSDK`, `useInboxSDK`
 - [ ] Lists
 - [x] Compose
-- `ComposeView`
+- `ComposeView`, `useComposeView`
   - `ComposeButton`
   - `ComposeNotice`
   - `StatusBar`
 - [x] Conversations
-- `ThreadView`
+- `ThreadView`, `useThreadView`
   - `Label`
   - `NoticeBar`
   - `SidebarContentPanel`